All references to the 'JCC Act' on our website are to the Judicial Conduct Commissioner Act 2015.

 No, the Commissioner cannot review or overturn a decision made by a judicial officer.

-The Commissioner must dismiss a complaint if it would require him to challenge or question a judgment, order or other decision made by a judicial officer in legal proceedings.
+The Commissioner must dismiss a complaint if it would require them to challenge or question a judgment, order or other decision made by a judicial officer in legal proceedings.

-If the Commissioner prohibits publication of information or evidence relating to a complaint, you will not be able to publicise the fact that you made a complaint.
-This means that you cannot publish the fact you have made a complaint in the newspaper, on the radio, on social media or by other similar means.
+If the Commissioner prohibits publication of information or evidence relating to a complaint, you will not be able to publicise that you made a complaint.
+This includes in the newspaper, on the radio, on social media or by similar means.

 If information has been disclosed to you by the Commissioner’s staff for the purpose of dealing with your complaint, you cannot disclose that information for any other purpose.

-Yes, a complaint can be made about a judicial officer during court proceedings.
+Yes, you can make a complaint during court proceedings.